linuxboot/heads-wiki/Development/Porting.md

           requires:
             - x86-musl-cross-make
 ```
 CircleCI creates reproducible builds, allowing users to verify that the "flashable" roms were indeed produced by the given source code.
 In the development/debugging phase, it helps to ensure that you talk about the same build.
 It optimizes the collaboration between peers-board owners.
 Moreover, CI builds are significantly faster than local builds, reducing overall development time.
-As circleCI always builds all boards it makes it easier to find regression early.
+As circleCI always builds all boards it makes it easier to find regressions early.

 * Optional: local builds.
 If you need to build locally (e.g. to ensure that some features work) pay attention to the helper functions at the end of the Makefiles.
 It is strongly recommended that local builders review the end of the Makefiles (including modules/*files), as these helper functions were designed to facilitate coreboot and Linux version bumps.